Section 13 of Doing Business in Australia

 - parallel importation and site blocking laws.

 We will assist our clients to navigate the implications of these changes for their businesses.
+Please be in touch with our Intellectual Property lawyers for assistance.

 This guide is current as of April 2021.